Herbs for Weight Management: Evidence-Based Guide

 • Significant fat oxidation increase in multiple studies.

-• Strongest effects seen in people with lower habitual caffeine intake.
+• The strongest effects are seen in people with lower habitual caffeine intake.

 • A well-supported ingredient in clinical fat-loss formulas.